hpcaitech/Open-Sora/tools/datasets/README.md

 ### Basic Usage

-You can use the following commands to process the CSV files.
-The output csv file will be saved in the same directory as the input csv file, with different suffixes indicating the processed method.
+You can use the following commands to process the `csv` or `parquet` files.
+The output file will be saved in the same directory as the input, with different suffixes indicating the processed method.

 ```bash
 # csvutil takes multiple CSV files as input and merge them into one CSV file